Crazy facts about Kale & why we love it

 It is one of the easiest and most productive plants you can grow in your Airgarden.
 We thought we would delve into some history and facts about this gem of a plant.

-According to an article written by the New York Times, the ancient Greeks would boil and eat kale as a cure for being too drunk.
-Maybe we should be getting a late night “kale-bab” instead of a kebab when waiting for that boozy uber ride home.
-We also don't suggest boiling up and eating any if you think it will sober you up for a drive home!
+According to the New York Times, the ancient Greeks would boil and eat kale as a cure for being too drunk.
+Maybe we should be getting a late night “kale-bab” instead of a kebab when waiting for that boozy Uber ride home!